LibertyDSNP/spec/pages/Frequency/Publishing.md

 ## DSNP Batched Announcements

 Frequency uses [DSNP Batch Publications](../DSNP/BatchPublications.md) for Announcements that are batched.
-The parquet file is stored on IPFS, but it is discovered through the Frequency Message.
+The parquet file is stored on [IPFS](https://ipfs.io/), but it is discovered through the Frequency Message.

-Frequency Messages maintain the data of when the data was published and what Providers MSA published it.
+Frequency Messages maintain the metadata of where and when the Batch Publication was published and which Provider MSA published it.
-It is the publisher's responsibility to maintain the IPFS pin so that the batch file is continuously available.
+It is the publisher's responsibility to maintain the [IPFS pin](https://docs.ipfs.tech/concepts/glossary/#pinning) so that the batch file is continuously available.

 DSNP Batch Publications [MUST be validated](./Validation.md) upon fetching to ensure data and permission integrity.